 Every time you start a new project you need to make a gauge swatch.

-You used recommended hook and yarn, followed their exact instruction.
+You used the recommended hook and yarn, and followed their exact instructions.
 But 24 stitches and 18 rows of your swatch didn't make a 4x4 square.
 Now what?

-To calculate gauge correctly you need to make your measurements in the center of the swatch.
-Ready?
+To calculate gauge correctly, you need to make your measurements in the center of the swatch.

 Step 2.
 Put your swatch on the flat surface.
-If this is your the only project you are going to make, take a ruler and put on the swatch.
+If this is the only project you are going to make, take a ruler and put it on the swatch.
 Count the number of rows in four inches.
 Count the number of stitches in four inches.

 Step 3.
 Calculate gauge.
-What is gauge?
+What is the gauge?
 Gauge determines the correct size of your finished project.
 It is composed of two parts: